Skons/HomeAssistantDeviceState/README.md

  Get-DeviceInUseByProcess -Handle .\handle64.exe -PDO \device\0000600 -Verbose
  ```

 The ps1 can be used to be started through the task scheduler.
 Point the action to powershell/pwsh with the arguments below and run in as the same user that will use the device.
+You can also run it as SYSTEM, but then you will have to add the secret as SYSTEM.
+This can be done with psexec, or you can run the .ps1 one time as SYSTEM with Add-Secret.
 ```
 -nop -exec bypass -command "& 'Path\To\PowershellScript.ps1'"
 ```